artemchurilov/LabWork2/README.md

 # LabWork2 - Making Game
-# Step 4 - Minimal Game
+# Step 5 - Testing Game

 ## Some Info
 The game contains instructions on how to control it, as well as a description of simple mechanics.
 The rest of the information can be obtained by trial and error, as well as by studying and observing.